umbra-ecosystem/de/README.md

 de git base-reset
 ```

+By default, this command uses the workspace's `default_branch` property for branch operations.
+If no branch is specified, the configured default branch is used.

 This command will:
 - Fetch the latest changes from remotes for each project
 - Detect and prompt for uncommitted changes (with options to stash, force reset, skip, or abort)